cms-hh/inference_tools/docs/content/datacard_manipulation.md

 # add a lnN nuisance for a specific process across all bins
 > add_parameter.py datacard.txt new_nuisance lnN "*,ttZ,1.05" -d output_directory

-# add a lnN nuisance for a all processes in two specific bins
+# add a lnN nuisance for all processes in two specific bins
 > add_parameter.py datacard.txt new_nuisance lnN "bin1,*,1.05" "bin2,*,1.07" -d output_directory

 Note: The use of an output directory is recommended to keep input files unchanged.

 positional arguments:
-  input                 the datacard to read and possibly update (see
+  DATACARD              the datacard to read and possibly update (see
                         --directory)
-  name                  name of the parameter to add type                  type of the parameter to add spec                  specification of parameter arguments; for columnar
+  NAME                  name of the parameter to add TYPE                  type of the parameter to add SPEC                  specification of parameter arguments; for columnar
-                        parameters types (e.g. lnN or shape* nuisances), comma-separated triplets in the format
+                        parameter types (e.g. lnN or shape* nuisances), comma- separated triplets in the format 'bin,process,value'
-                        'bin,process,value' are expected; patterns are
+                        are expected; patterns are supported and evaluated in the given order for all existing bin process pairs;
-                        supported and evaluated in the given order for all existing bin process pairs; for all other types, the specification is used as is
+                        for all other types, the specification is used as is

 optional arguments:
   -h, --help            show this help message and exit